-Which is kind of interesting, because the purchase coincided with a slight problem I was having that has absolutely nothing to do with bias tape.
+The purchase coincided with a slight problem I had that had absolutely nothing to do with bias tape.
 While playing around, looking for sites that showed how to make clothing from the 1920s, I stumbled onto DressmakingResearch.com, and specifically, a page showing instructions from 1924 on how to drape a dress.
 Now, for those of you who don’t know, most clothes are made from paper patterns that you use to cut out the individual pieces of a dress or pair of pants, then sew together.
 One of the ways designers use to get that pattern is they drape fabric on a person or dressmaker’s dummy, then cut away what they don’t want.
-This is called draping.
+It’s called draping.
 And I’m just crazy enough to want to try it.

-Well, I have a perfectly good length of mystery fiber fabric that I’d bought at Michael Levine’s Loft, located spang in the middle of the Los Angeles Garment District.
-The Loft, itself, is worthy of a whole post on its own, but what they sell there are the end pieces of bolts that the local manufacturers can’t use – and they sell it for $2.50 a pound.
-So I’d gotten this lovely cotton and something lavender fabric with a nifty design woven in and I thought it would be perfect for my draping experiment, especially since I’d gotten it for dirt cheap.
+Well, I had a perfectly good length of mystery fiber fabric that I’d bought at Michael Levine’s Loft, formerly located spang in the middle of the Los Angeles Garment District.
+Alas, it is now gone and I haven’t found anyplace remotely the same (although Remainers Creative Reuse, in Pasadena, comes close).
+The Loft sold the end pieces of bolts that the local manufacturers can’t use – and they sold it for $2.50 a pound.
+So I’d gotten this lovely cotton and something lavender fabric with a nifty design woven in.
+I thought it would be perfect for my draping experiment, especially since I’d gotten it for dirt cheap.

-The instruction call out several yards of ribbon, but I couldn’t find one that worked well with the fabric – and I have several pieces of purple and mauve ribbons to prove it.
+The instructions call out several yards of ribbon, but I couldn’t find one that worked well with the fabric.
+I have several pieces of purple and mauve ribbons to prove it.
 So I’m trying to figure out what to do and at the same time, was wondering what to use to test out my bias tape maker and bing, bing, bing!
 I can make bias tape from the fabric I want to drape with.
 So I did.

 Here’s the fun part.
-Once you’ve got your stripping made, you get your iron ready, and you poke your strip through the wide end of the bias tape maker, pull the fabric through the giz-watchy, which folds the long edges over, pressing it with the iron as you go.
+Once you’ve got your stripping made, you get your iron ready.
+Poke your strip through the wide end of the bias tape maker, pull the fabric through the giz-watchy, which folds the long edges over, and press it with the iron as you go.
 And then you have perfectly folded bias tape to attach to whatever you want.
 It’s not a lead-pipe cinch – I did have to fiddle with my first couple feet.
 The trick, I discovered, was keeping the iron as close to the nose of the giz-watchy as possible.
-The other trick was finding a way to spool my stripping so it didn’t get all tangled, as well as improvising a take-up reel for the finished tape.
+I also had to find a way to spool my stripping so it didn’t get all tangled, as well as improvising a take-up reel for the finished tape.

 So I now have all this tape I can use instead of ribbon on my dress.
 When I get around to draping it.
 Eventually.
 Really.